CYing18/CYing18.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a second-year Master’s student in Computer Science at Xiamen University, where I conduct research under the guidance of [Prof. Rongshan Yu](https://scholar.google.com/citations?user=Uh1EpKQAAAAJ&hl=zh-CN&oi=ao) in the Biomedical AI Lab.

-In parallel, I am interning at the Shanghai Artificial Intelligence Laboratory, where I am fortunate to work under the mentorship of [Dr. Junjun He](https://scholar.google.com/citations?user=Z4LgebkAAAAJ&hl=zh-CN).
+I am a second-year Master's student in Computer Science at Xiamen University, where I conduct research in medical artificial intelligence under the supervision of [Prof. Rongshan Yu](https://scholar.google.com/citations?user=Uh1EpKQAAAAJ&hl=zh-CN&oi=ao) at the Biomedical AI Laboratory.
+Concurrently, I hold a research internship position at Shanghai Artificial Intelligence Laboratory, under the mentorship of [Dr. Junjun He](https://scholar.google.com/citations?user=Z4LgebkAAAAJ&hl=zh-CN) on Generalist Medical Artificial Intelligence.

-My research interests lie at the intersection of Computational Pathology, Multimodal Large Language Models, and AI for Medicine.
-I am deeply passionate about advancing the frontiers of Medical AI and **aspire to pursue a Ph.D.** to continue contributing to cutting-edge research in these fields.
+My research focuses on how AI can transform healthcare, with particular interests in 1) Computational Pathology, 2) Multi-omics, and 3) Multimodal Large Language Models.
+These experiences have reinforced my commitment to pursuing a Ph.D. to further contribute to the development of clinically reliable AI systems.
+I am actively **seeking Ph.D. opportunities for Fall 2026** to continue my work in this area.

  Welcome to contact me via email at cying2023@stu.xmu.edu.cn.